 Females who are using high-estrogen contraceptives

-Females who are undergoing corticosteroid therapy, which slows the immune system
+Females who are undergoing corticosteroid therapy.
+This slows the immune system.

-In addition to a complete medical history and physical and pelvic examination, diagnostic procedures for vaginal candida infections often include a microscopic examination of the vaginal discharge.
+In addition to a complete medical history and physical and pelvic exam, diagnostic procedures for vaginal candida infections often include a microscopic exam of the vaginal discharge.

 Specific treatment for candida will be determined by your health care provider based on: